Learn how to evaluate and address website performance issues to ensure that your site is up to standards and pulling in leads on autopilot.

 3. Ensure Your Site Is Secure

-In 2019, every website needs an SSL certificate.
+Every website needs an SSL certificate.
 This is what leaves an “https” at the beginning of your URL and lets users know that you are serious about confidentiality, security and keeping your website up to date.
 Everyone needs this.
-If you have a log-in for your website, it needs to be secure.
+If you have a login for your website, it needs to be secure.

 Many lawyers think that because they do not accept client payments on their website, they don’t need an SSL.
 Regardless of payments, you are accepting information on your website.
 Your “contact us” form gathers email addresses and other information.